The Story of JOHNNY ROCKET - A 'read as you listen' guide...

 'The Story of Johnny Rocket', a young bespectacled child that knew no boundaries when it came to following his dreams...

 It was the 1960s - Johnny was an only child.
 An ‘A-grade student’ but a loner, who was teased at school.
 His only companion was a stuffy, old toy cat that he took everywhere.
 Johnny was a dreamer, and he dreamed of Space.
 Every clear night he would gaze up into the sky, making out the shapes of the star constellations - one of which he knew was the ‘Great Cat’.
-When he wasn’t star-gazing, Johnny often spent his time alone, acting out Space stories in his bedroom - with his hand-made pair of cardboard ‘space wings'.
-Johnny was going to be a Spaceman (or so he told everyone who would listen) and one day he would fly to the stars... they all laughed at him and dubbed him ‘Johnny Rocket’. (cue pt I ‘JOHNNY ROCKET’)
+When he wasn’t star-gazing, Johnny often spent his time alone acting out space stories in his bedroom with his hand-made pair of cardboard ‘space wings'.
+Johnny was going to be a Spaceman (or so he told everyone who would listen) and one day he would fly to the stars... they all laughed at him and dubbed him ‘Johnny Rocket’. (cue pt I ‘JOHNNY ROCKET - GONNA BE A SPACEMAN!"

-His new found love had to wait for him whilst he trained hard.
-They barely had any time for each other, but they did have the promise that, after his mission, they could settle down and live happily ever after. (cue pt III ‘ONE SMALL STEP’)
+His new found love had to wait for him whilst he was immersed in the intense NASA training program.
+The star-struck lovers barely had any time for each other, although they did have the promise that, after his mission they could settle down and live happily ever after. (cue pt III ‘ONE SMALL STEP’)

-Move forward to the 1980s, the ‘Space Race’ was hotting up, and growing tensions around the world meant that the USA had to be number one.
-But Johnny was entering a world of fakery, conspiracy and deceit.
-Did man really land on the Moon or was it all just a ruse?
+Move forward to the 1980s, the ‘Space Race’ was hotting up, and growing tensions around the world meant that the U.S.A had to be number one.
+Johnny was clearly entering a world of fakery, conspiracy and deceit.
+Did man really land on The Moon or was it all just a ruse?

 It was not long before Johnny and the crew were sworn to secrecy as the mission ‘had’ to end in disaster.
 It was no more than an elaborate way of fooling the world, boosting TV ratings and putting America back at the top.
-A national tragedy concocted to keep the country on side and supportive.
-Everyone loves a disaster...
+A national tragedy concocted to keep the country on-side and supportive.
+Afterall everyone loves a disaster...

-“Johnny didn’t go to space, so he never got the chance to find the big cat in the sky - but wherever he is, you can be sure that on every clear, moonlit night, he’ll be out there looking up at the sky… just in case”
+“Johnny didn’t ever go to space, so he never got the chance to find the Great Cat in the sky - but wherever he is, you can be sure that on every clear and moonlit night, he’ll be out there looking up at the sky, just in case...”